Chemical Engineering Assistant Professor Gets $500,000 NSF Award

 "My team's most important goal is to use this award to increase the interest of society and students across all levels in science, technology, engineering and math," Ellison said.

-For more information, contact: Marisa Meier, Department of Chemical Engineering, Cockrell School of Engineering, 512-471-3837.
+For more information, contact: Marisa Meier, Department of Chemical Engineering, Cockrell School of Engineering College of Engineering, 512-471-3837.